Skip to Main Content

 Researchers often pursue funding for OA through:

-There are also ways of making research publicly accessible that do not require paying any fees at all, including using scholarly communication tools like Sherpa Romeo to determine journal sharing policies.
-Sherpa Romeo compiles and summarizes journal policies making it easier for authors to understand what versions of their work that they can freely share (i.e., original submission, peer-reviewed version, publisher's version) and in what locations they can share that work (ArXiv, UDSpace, disciplinary repositories, etc.).
-Many times researchers can share specific versions of their work for free in specific locations.
-This is called self-archiving or green open access.
-Learn more about green open access here and using Sherpa Romeo here.
+There are also ways of making research publicly accessible that do not require any fees.
+This includes using scholarly communication tools like Open policy finder to determine journal-sharing policies.
+Open policy finder compiles and summarizes journal policies, empowering authors to understand what versions of their work they can freely share (i.e., original submission, peer-reviewed version, publisher's version) and in what locations they can share that work (ArXiv, UDSpace, disciplinary repositories, etc.).
+Researchers can often share specific versions of their work openly, for free, in particular locations.
+This practice is known as self-archiving or green open access.
+Learn more about green open access and using Open policy finder.

 Learn more: